Mustafa Badreddine: 1983 Kuwait bombings

 Badreddine entered Kuwait in 1983 on a fake Lebanese passport under the name of Elias Al Saab.
 He was a member of the militant group Islamic Dawa Party.

 He was arrested in Kuwait together with 17 suspects one month after seven blasts in the country on 13 December 1983, including the truck bombings of the US and French embassies in Kuwait City.
 The attacks left five people dead and 86 injured.
 However, it is also argued that the use of the group's name in these events was a deception to hide the real perpetrators.
 In 1985, Badreddine allegedly ordered the assassination of Kuwait emir, but the attempt failed.

 As a result of the 16-week trials, he was sentenced to death for masterminding the attacks.
 Since his leg had been amputated, he was with a wooden leg in the jail.
 In the court, Badreddine told the prosecutor that he did not recognize the sovereignty of Kuwait.

-In order to force the authorities to release Badreddine and others, Hezbollah members headed by Imad Mughniyah kidnapped at least four Western citizens in Lebanon.
+In order to force the authorities to release Badreddine and others, Hezbollah members headed by Imad Mughniyeh kidnapped at least four Western citizens in Lebanon.
 Mugniyeh also hijacked a Kuwait Airways Corporation plane in Bangkok in 1988, demanding the release of him and other detainees.

 Badreddine escaped from the prison in 1990 during the invasion of Kuwait or the Iraqis released the imprisoned Badreddine and the others.

 Naharnet argues that after that event Badreddine managed to flee to Iran.
 Later, the Iran's Revolutionary Guard returned him to Beirut.

 Hariri assassination

 In June 2011, Badreddine and other three people were indicted for charges related to the assassination of former Lebanese Prime Minister Rafiq Hariri by the Special Tribunal for Lebanon (STL).
 The indictment was unsealed on 29 July 2011.

 Badreddine was specifically accused of planning and supervising the assassination by the tribunal.
 In addition, he was described by the STL as the main planner of the operation.
-Accusations about him and other three Hezbollah members were based on mobile phone evidence.
+Accusations about him and three other Hezbollah members were based on mobile phone evidence.
 Hasan Nasrallah threatened the tribunal upon its declaration.
 Since then, Badreddine and the others disappeared and allegedly fled to Iran.
-On 1 February 2012, the STL decided to try him in absentia.
-The trial would begin in March 2013, but it was postponed, and no date was specified.
-The trial began in January 2014.
+On 1 February 2012, the STL decided to put him on trial in absentia.
+The trial would begin in March 2013, but it was postponed, and no date was specified, finally beginning in January 2014.
+During the trial, information regarding Hezbollah's assassination squad, Unit 121, responsible for a large number of political assassinations in Lebanon, was revealed.